Whatever sentiment of joy was felt by the girl or the awakened lions was not shared by the young man standing with them.

 “YES,” Lambegus sounded rather relieved.

-The lions nodded in understanding.
+The lions nodded eagerly.
 “COME BACK,” Lambegus spoke.
 “GAWAIN SAYS WE WILL TEACH YOU TO HELP THE GIRL.”

-Edmund looked at the lions, wondering if they understood that he did not possess any gifts or talents that could serve them.
+Edmund wondered if the lions understood that he did not possess any gifts or talents that could serve them.
 The idea that he could do anything inherently magical to help her made little sense to him.
 But he nodded.
 “Alright.”

 The lions seemed pleased by his response.
-At least one circled around in its spot to signify its joy at his statement.
+At least one circled around in its spot its joy at his statement.

 “Go back to the butler,” he said kindly.
 “He is likely uneasy that you left his sight.
 It causes the people of this house a great deal of worry when you wander off.”

-They turned back towards the house, going as slowly as they could until Edmund had disappeared out of their sight.
+They hung their heads, acknowledging his request.
+Reluctantly, they turned back towards the house, going as slowly as they could until Edmund had disappeared out of their sight.

-While they rambled back down the hilly path and walked through the courtyard of statues, their talk focused on Elanore’s companion.
-Their experience with humans was limited, but they liked that he indulged them and listened to them.
+While the lions rambled back down the hilly path and walked through the courtyard of statues, their talk focused on Elanore’s companion.
+Their experience with humans was limited, but they were pleased how Edmund had indulged and listened to them.
 There was more to it, of course.
-He had assisted in waking three of them and unwittingly imprinted upon them.
-To them he was not unlike a parent.
-That said, Gawain’s interests in the boy differed, although for reasons that he would not share.
+He had unintentionally imprinted upon several of them as he assisted with their waking.
+To them he was not unlike a parent bringing forth a child into the world.

 “I am fine,” the Count waved off the gentleman who rushed to his side.
 He rubbed at a torn glove while he looked at four stone beasts hovering at his door.